taubman33/react-router/README.md

 > Note that we are aliasing `BrowserRouter` as `Router` here for simplicity

 ### Modifying App's render method
 Now that we have access to these components, we need to modify the `App` component's `render()` method to set up navigation.
-The basic structure we will use is:
+The basic structure we will use is...
 ```js
 // App.js